 - A. The learning and competence of the resident's performance during night float rotation will effectively be evaluated in 3 venues: - 1.
 Nursing Evaluations This is primarily intended to evaluate your timeliness in responding to pages and the way that you provide a thoughtful and empathetic care to patients during nighttime hours. - 2.
-Faculty/Peer Evaluations Faculty and Peers are strongly encouraged to use concern or praise cards in the "on the fly" function in E-VALUE as a way of giving feedback for specific interactions during the night. - 3.
+Faculty/Peer Evaluations Faculty and Peers will evaluate through rotation specific online evaluation through MedHub.
+In addition, they are strongly encouraged to use concern or praise cards function in MedHub as a way of giving feedback for specific interactions during the night. - 3.
 Patient Evaluations It is possible that patients, when asked to evaluate their experience, may provide effective feedback to a member (or members) of the Night Float team.